gregrickaby/gregrickaby/README.md

-# My homepage on the interwebs
+# My homepage on the web

 <https://gregrickaby.com>